AdobeDocs/commerce-operations.en/help/install/tutorials/database-upgrade.md

 *  You installed or updated a component using the command line
 *  You enabled or disabled a component using the command line

-{:.bs-callout-info}
+>[!NOTE]
+>
-A Magento *component* can be a module, theme, or language pack; it doesn't matter whether the component comes from the Commerce Marketplace or not
+>A *component* can be a module, theme, or language pack; it doesn't matter whether the component comes from the Commerce Marketplace or not.

 1. Start the upgrade: